Sandboxes

 See Previews for visibility controls, custom domains, and embedding.

-Snapshots - save and fork state
+Snapshots: save and fork state

 A snapshot freezes the entire VM state (memory + disk).
 You can restore the same sandbox to an earlier state, or create a branch by restoring into a new sandbox.